This title is available electronically through the IET Digital Library

 Jawad Faiz is a Professor in the School of Electrical and Computer Engineering at the University of Tehran, Iran, where his research interests are the design, modelling and fault diagnosis of electrical machines and transformers.
 He is a member of the Iran Academy of Sciences and has published more than 460 papers and a book in this field.

-Vahid Ghorbanian received his PhD degree in Electrical Engineering at McGill University, Canada in 2017.
+Vahid Ghorbanian received his PhD degree in Electrical Engineering from McGill University, Montreal, Canada in 2017.
 His research interests include analysis, design, optimization, condition monitoring and fault diagnosis of conventional and new types of line-start and inverter-fed electrical machines.
 He is a recipient of the McGill Engineering Doctoral Awards (MEDA) in 2013.

 Gojko Joksimović is Professor of Electrical Power Engineering at the University of Montenegro, Montenegro.
 His research interests are in electrical machines, their design, analysis and modelling.
 He has a long research record on the modelling and fault detection of induction machines.
 He is a recipient of the prestigious Alexander von Humboldt research fellowship.
 Professor Joksimovic is Senior Member of IEEE.

 This work is essential reading for researchers and technicians involved with motor-drive applications and their related maintenance procedures or dealing with applications of signal processing techniques.